 Funding the Program

-The start-up cost of introducing a K-9 police unit into a community is approximately $15,000, while costs are relatively low to maintain them.
+The start-up cost of introducing a K-9 police unit into a community is approximately $15,000, while costs are relatively low to maintain.
 The average work life of a K-9 police unit is between 8 to 9 years.

 Arlington’s K-9 program is currently funded entirely through community support, donations and partnerships.
 Your contribution to support Arlington's K-9 program is greatly appreciated.
 Donations can be made online, in person at the Arlington Police Department during business hours, or visit one of our listed community partners and contribute to Pennies for Puppies.